 Orientation to Christian practices of contemplative and intercessory prayer for personal and parish renewal.
 Explores healing process and historic styles of spiritual direction.
+Meets requirements for UM Certification in Spiritual Formation

 34 600 Spiritual Formation/Evangelism Stance

 Integrative work in context of field education or practicum/supervision in spiritual direction.
 Student reflects on goals of MASFE and Certification competencies related to evangelism or spiritual formation.
 Stance can be combined with application materials for Professional Certification.